 Generally, you’ll want to choose a manufacturer who works with companies similar to yours.
 For example, if you’re a large company specializing in household appliances, you’ll want a factory who tends to work with large companies specializing in household appliances.
 If you’re an entrepreneur creating a new tech product, you’ll prefer a factory that typically works with entrepreneurs who are creating a new tech product.
 Make sure it’s a good fit by looking at who the manufacturer has worked with in the past.

 Intellectual property theft is rampant overseas.
-If a factory isn’t willing to sign an NDA, remove them from your list.
-However, even with an NDA, your product may be leaked.
+If a factory isn’t willing to sign an NDA or NNN, remove them from your list.
+However, even with an NDA or NNN, your product may be leaked.
 Having a patent filed in your primary market will give you some leverage against domestic frauds.

 6. Who is responsible for landing this finished product in the U.S.?

 If a factory you are interested in doesn’t handle shipping a final product to the U.S., it shouldn’t necessarily be a deal breaker, but keep in mind that you’ll need to line up a shipping company.
 Consider asking the factory if they have shipping partners they recommend, or do a web search for logistics firms domestically.
 You may also way to call a port to get leads.